1j01/mind-map/README.md

 ### TODO

-* FIXME: tabbing scrolls in the default broken way
+* FIXME: tabbing to a node or typing at the edge of the screen scrolls in the default broken way
 * Structure
 	* Traversing up/down, left/right
 	* Collapsing/expanding